ivaann2706/lemoncode-module7-cloud-extra-3/README.md

 The continuous deployment flow has also been defined in the vercel-cd.yml file, so that it is deployed in Vercel every time a push is made on master.

-The deployed app can be found at XX
+The deployed app can be found at https://lemoncode-module7-cloud-extra-3-ivaann2706.vercel.app/

 Steps: